department-of-veterans-affairs/va.gov-team/products/medical-device-tool/research/discovery-nov19/veteran-conversation-guide-prostheses.md

 - As a thank you for your participation, we'd like to offer you a $50 thank-you gift.
 - Is it ok for our contractor Perigean to send that gift to the same email we used to communicate with you about scheduling this session?
   - [If no:] Ok, we'll follow up with an email after this session to get the right email from you in writing.
-- Lastly, would you like to share this feedback opportunity with other caregivers and Veterans?
+- Lastly, would you like to share this feedback opportunity with other Veterans?
 If so, I can send you an email with a little blurb so you can easily connect folks to our team.
 - Thank you so much again, and enjoy the rest of your day.